vvaldersteins/ngx-svg/README.md

 ```
   clickEvent: Is fired when click event happens on the element.
   doubleClickEvent: Is fired when double click event happens on the element.
-  mouseOverElement: Is fired when mouse is moved over the element.
+  mouseOverEvent: Is fired when mouse is moved over the element.
-  mouseOutElement: Is fired when mouse is moved out of the element.
+  mouseOutEvent: Is fired when mouse is moved out of the element.
 ```

 Each of the events returns an instance of `MouseEvent`.